krishna-javvaji/Twitter-Sentiment-Analysis/README.md

 The project is currently in a beta stage and open for improvements and contributions.

 ## Contact
-Your Name - kjavvaji@uncc.edu, hemanth.y.vjws6@gmail.com
+My Mail - kjavvaji@uncc.edu, hemanth.y.vjws6@gmail.com
 Project Link: https://github.com/yourusername/twitter-sentiment-analysis